Minor in Counseling

 The courses in the minor will present an overview of the counseling profession, exploration of multiculturalism and diversity, development of communication skills and introductory helping skills, and career preparation skills.

 The counseling minor is appropriate for undergraduate students with interest in a wide range of careers, including school counseling; rehabilitation counseling or mental health counseling; counseling psychology; clinical psychology; social work; or related fields.
+Courses for the minor are offered on a standard curriculum course rotation (PDF).

 Required Courses (12)